-Meta (Facebook) launches a real money prediction market app by end of 2027?
+Meta (Facebook) launches real money prediction market app by end of 2027?

 Analysis · July 2026